vshao2000/260ProjectWebsite/website.md

 # Introduction

-The goal of this project is to use various input features to predict the price of a house in Boston.
+The goal of this project is to answer two key questions.
+First, how successfully can I apply the machine learning methods I’ve learned in this course on input features to predict the price of houses in Boston?
+Second, how do the performances of linear regressions and random forests compare on the same dataset?
 The dataset was from a research paper titled “Hedonic prices and the demand for clean air” which was authored by David Harrison and Daniel L. Rubenfield in 1978.

 The dataset has 506 observations of 13 predictors with the output being the median value of owner-occupied homes in \$1000s.